asyncapi/parser-js/docs/migrations/v1-to-v2.md

 ### New Intent API

-The old Document API based 1:1 on AsyncAPI Specification has been rewritten to support the new so-called [Intent API](https://github.com/asyncapi/parser-api), which makes it easier to operate on the document and retrieve collections of needed objects from the document.
-Due to the fact that the new API does not stick firmly to AsyncAPI Specification, it allows for better integration with future versions of AsyncAPI.
-User does not need to know the new API against the new version of AsyncAPI - all methods will remain the same with the inclusion of new/deprecated fields.
+The old Document API based 1:1 on AsyncAPI Specification has been rewritten to support the new so-called [Parser API](https://github.com/asyncapi/parser-api), which makes it easier to operate on the document and retrieve collections of needed objects from it.
+Due to the fact that the new API does not stick firmly to the AsyncAPI Specification file structure, it allows for better integration with future versions of AsyncAPI.
+The user does not need to know the new API against the new version of AsyncAPI - all methods will remain the same with the inclusion of new/deprecated fields.
 Also new API has been enhanced with some additional functionality like retrieving the JSON Path of the object using the `.jsonPath()` method etc.

 ### TypeScript and ESM